diegowrhasta/serilog-to-elk/README.md

 ### Generating files

 In order to integrate correctly with Elasticsearch, it's recommended by the docs to make use of the `EcsTextFormatter`.
-Something lives in a transitive package:
+Something that lives in a transitive package:

 ```
 "Using": [